-Earning and maintaining accreditation by both the Association Montessori Internationale (AMI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) is a rigorous process that benefits our students, faculty and the community.
-The standards apply to every facet of the educational environment and program, and help us feel confident that we are meeting local and international standards of excellence all across the board.
+Earning and maintaining accreditation by both the Association Montessori Internationale (AMI) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) is a rigorous process that benefits our students, faculty and our community.
+The standards apply to every facet of our educational environment and program, and help us feel confident that we are meeting local and international standards of excellence all across the board.

 The Association Montessori Internationale Certificate of Recognition, which we hold – though not every Montessori school does – extends credibility throughout the educational community, as well as within the Montessori community.
-It ensures that Montessori principles, created by Dr. Montessori, are faithfully put into practice in the interest of all children.
+It ensures that the Montessori principles, created by Dr. Montessori, are faithfully put into practice in the interest of all children.

-As an authentic, private Montessori school, we have worked diligently to attain AMI certification, which is granted only after a review process every three years to ensure that standards are being met including –
+As an authentic, private Montessori school, we have worked diligently to attain AMI certification, which is granted only after a review process every three years to ensure that certain standards are being met including –

 - AMI-certified teachers in the classroom,